1234567890qwerty/MGTOB/Readme.md

    Carlo method of determining the behavior of repeated coin tosses, but it is not a simulation.
    -Monte Carlo simulation: Drawing a large number of pseudo-random uniform variables from the interval [0,1], and assigning values less than or equal to 0.50<br/>
    as heads and greater than 0.50 as tails, is a Monte Carlo simulation of the behavior of repeatedly tossing a coin.
 1. Kalos and Whitlock point out that such distinctions are not always easy to maintain.
-For example, the emission of radiation from atoms is a natural stochastic<br/>
-process.
-It can be simulated directly, or its average behavior can be described by stochastic equations that can themselves be solved using Monte Carlo methods.<br/>
+For example, the emission of radiation from atoms is a natural stochastic process.
+It can be simulated directly, or its average behavior can be described by stochastic equations that can themselves be solved using Monte Carlo methods.
-"Indeed, the same computer code can be viewed simultaneously as a 'natural simulation' or as a solution of the equations by natural sampling."<br/>
+"Indeed, the same computer code can be viewed simultaneously as a 'natural simulation' or as a solution of the equations by natural sampling."
-Monte Carlo simulation methods do not always require truly random numbers to be useful — while for some applications, such as primality testing, unpredictability <br/>
-is vital.Many of the most useful techniques use deterministic, pseudorandom sequences, making it easy to test and re-run simulations.<br/>
+Monte Carlo simulation methods do not always require truly random numbers to be useful — while for some applications, such as primality testing, unpredictability is vital.Many of the most useful techniques use deterministic, pseudorandom sequences, making it easy to test and re-run simulations.
-The only quality usually necessary to make good simulations is for the pseudo-random sequence to appear "random enough" in a certain sense.<br/>
+The only quality usually necessary to make good simulations is for the pseudo-random sequence to appear "random enough" in a certain sense.
 What this means depends on the application, but typically they should pass a series of statistical tests.
-Testing that the numbers are uniformly <br/>
-distributed or follow another desired distribution when a large enough number of elements of the sequence are considered is one of the simplest,<br/>
-and most common ones.
-Weak correlations between successive samples is also often desirable/necessary.<br/>
+Testing that the numbers are uniformly distributed or follow another desired distribution when a large enough number of elements of the sequence are considered is one of the simplest, and most common ones.
+Weak correlations between successive samples is also often desirable/necessary.
-Sawilowsky lists the characteristics of a high quality Monte Carlo simulation:<br/>
+Sawilowsky lists the characteristics of a high quality Monte Carlo simulation:
-    -the (pseudo-random) number generator has certain characteristics (e.g., a long "period" before the sequence repeats)<br/>
+	- the (pseudo-random) number generator has certain characteristics (e.g., a long "period" before the sequence repeats)<br/>
-    -the (pseudo-random) number generator produces values that pass tests for randomness<br/>
+    - the (pseudo-random) number generator produces values that pass tests for randomness<br/>
-    -there are enough samples to ensure accurate results<br/>
+    - there are enough samples to ensure accurate results<br/>
-    -the proper sampling technique is used<br/>
+    - the proper sampling technique is used<br/>
-    -the algorithm used is valid for what is being modeled<br/>
+    - the algorithm used is valid for what is being modeled<br/>
-    -it simulates the phenomenon in question.<br/>
+    - it simulates the phenomenon in question.<br/>
 1. Pseudo-random number sampling algorithms are used to transform uniformly distributed pseudo-random numbers into numbers that are distributed according<br/>
 to a given probability distribution.<br/>
 Low-discrepancy sequences are often used instead of random sampling from a space as they ensure even coverage and normally have a faster <br/>